OpenEvalProject/evals/manuscripts/elife-17126/v1/manuscript.md

 To test if MF was indeed the active compound in peak 15, we tested the effect of authentic MF on vtg transcript levels in the established cell culture assay.
 The results showed a clear down-regulation of vtg transcript levels (Figure 2F).
 Strongest effects were observed in the range between 1 and 100 nM MF, in agreement with physiological concentrations expected for a hormone.
 To ascertain the specificity of MF in down regulation of vtg transcripts in vitro, coelomic cells were also challenged with structurally related compounds such as palmitic acid (PA) and all-trans-retinoic acid (RA).
 As evident from Figure 2G, neither of these molecules showed a significant effect on vitellogenesis, thus establishing the specificity of MF on the observed reduction of vtg transcript levels.

-## MF concentration drops in the course of maturation
+### MF concentration drops in the course of maturation

 Based on the classical brain transplantation experiments, it was hypothesised that nereidin is present at high levels in young animals, whereas its concentration declines during maturation (Hauenschild, 1956a, 1956b, 1966; Durchon and Porchet, 1970; Golding, 1983).
 To test whether MF levels decrease over the course of maturation, we next set up a gas chromatography mass spectrometry (GC-MS)-based quantification assay.

 Our extraction method followed the method described by Westerlund and Hoffmann (2004), where a methanolic extract is used in combination with a phase partition against an organic solvent to simultaneously denature degrading enzymes and to extract MF.
 However, as we used heads to extract MF rather than haemolymph, we used in a first step 80% methanol (as in our initial extraction protocol, see above) followed by liquid-liquid extraction into heptane, instead of directly diluting the sample with the methanolic-organic extraction solution (Westerlund and Hoffmann, 2004).
 The extraction efficiency of our method was determined to be >85%.
 With an estimated limit of detection of ~2.5 pg MF and a limit of quantification of ~15 pg MF, our assay is comparable to those used by other authors for the identification of MF and related compounds (Westerlund and Hoffmann, 2004; Teal et al., 2014).

-This assay allowed us to unequivocally identify MF in
+This assay allowed us to unequivocally identify MF in Platynereis heads (Figure 3—figure supplement 1) and to quantify the amount of MF by injecting 2.5 head equivalents into the GC-MS. Measuring MF levels present in heads of different developmental stages showed differences in MF content (Figure 3A).
+Heads of premature animals were determined to possess ~5510 ± 660 pg MF/mg protein (mean±standard error of the mean), whereas concentrations in the heads of mature animals were found to be significantly lower (~2870 ± 495 pg MF/mg protein).
+Calculated per head, the MF content is equivalent to ~34.6 ± 8.0 pg/head for premature heads and ~15.4 ± 2.5 pg/head for mature animals (Figure 3—figure supplement 2).
+Our results are therefore in agreement with the proposed decline of brain hormone concentrations during maturation.

 ![Figure 3.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig3-v1.jpg)

 **Figure 3.:** (A) Significant decrease of MF levels between premature and mature heads; boxplots show amounts of MF normalised to the total protein content of the respective head sample.
 Heads of premature animals contain ~5510 ± 660 (S.E.M) pg MF per mg protein, whereas heads from mature animals contain ~2870 ± 495 pg MF per mg protein, thus roughly 50% of the amount found in heads of premature animals.
 Amounts are corrected for a MF recovery rate of 85%.
 The boxes show the first and third quartile, the median (solid line), and the mean (dashed line).
 Whiskers denote the 10th and 90th percentile.
 Significance was tested with a one-sided t-test, **p<0.01. n: number of biological replicates.
 (B–D) Platynereis possesses an orthologue of arthropod sesquiterpenoid receptors that shows co-regulation with MF titres.
 (B) Maximum Likelihood tree supporting the identity of Platynereis Met as orthologue of the validated arthropod sesquiterpenoid receptors Methoprene-tolerant (Met) and Germ cells expressed (Gce).
 Phylogeny reconstructed with IQ-TREE 1.3.12 (Minh et al., 2013; Nguyen et al., 2015).
 By parameter optimisation, the LG+F+I+G4 substitution model was selected.
 Numbers refer to confidence levels (in %) of major nodes derived from 1000 replicates.
 Accessions: Drosophila Met: NP_511126.2; Drosophila Gce: NP_511160.2; Aedes Met: AAW82472.1; Nasonia Met: XP_001606775.2; Apis Met: XP_395005.4; Tribolium Met: NP_001092812.1; Daphnia pulex Met: BAM83853.1; Daphnia magna Met: BAM83855.1; Platynereis Met: KU756288 (this study); Lottia Met: XP_009046608.1, Lymnaea Met: FX197139.1.
 Drosophila Clock: NP_523964.2; Nasonia Clock: XP_008214438.1; Apis Clock: XP_394233.1; Aedes Clock: XP_001662706.1; Tribolium Clock: NP_001106937.1; Daphnia Clock: EFX7997.1; Platynereis Clock: AGX93013.1; Aplysia Clock: XP_005112430.1.
 (C) Eleocyte met levels drop by ~39% in the course of maturation. qRT-PCR analysis of met transcript levels in eleocytes sampled from premature and mature animals.
 Relative met levels were calculated with respect to the arithmetical mean of the reference genes sams and cim6pr, and normalised to the level of the premature sample.
 (D) Eleocyte met levels are increased by the addition of MF.
 Similar analysis as in (C), indicating that met levels in MF-treated cultured eleocytes (right) are ~30% higher than in untreated controls (left).
 Relative met levels were calculated with respect to the reference gene rps9, and normalised to the level of the control sample.
 Boxplots (C,D) show the first and third quartile, the median (solid line), and the mean (dashed line).
 Whiskers denote the 10th and 90th percentile.
 Statistical significance in (B,C) was determined by a two-sided t-test.*: p<0.05. ****p<0.0001. n: number of biological replicates.
 Raw data for panels A,C,D provided in Figure 3—source data 1.
-Alignment for panel B provided as Figure 3—source data 2.DOI: http://dx.doi.org/10.7554/eLife.17126.01210.7554/eLife.17126.013Figure 3—source data 1.Figure 3A (MF content in pg normalised to mg protein per head), Figure 3C (met expression levels normalised to premature eleocytes) and Figure 3D (met expression levels normalised to the control treatment); data for the graphs in Figure 3—figure supplement 2 and Figure 3—figure supplement 3 (MF content in pg per head), Figure 3—figure supplement 4A and Figure 3—figure supplement 4B(met expression levels quantified against individual reference genes).DOI: http://dx.doi.org/10.7554/eLife.17126.01310.7554/eLife.17126.014Figure 3—source data 2.Figure 3B).DOI: http://dx.doi.org/10.7554/eLife.17126.014
+Alignment for panel B provided as Figure 3—source data 2.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig3-figsupp1-v1.jpg)

-**Figure 3—figure supplement 1.:** Platynereis by GC-MS.Representative Selected Ion Mode (SIM) chromatograms from premature Platynereis heads and authentic MF (upper panel).
+**Figure 3—figure supplement 1.:** Representative Selected Ion Mode (SIM) chromatograms from premature Platynereis heads and authentic MF (upper panel).
 The lower panel shows the selected ions at m/z 114.0, 136.0 and 219.0.
 (A) SIM chromatogram of 2.5 premature Platynereis heads, the peak with a retention time of 9.09 min represents MF as evident from the selected ion mass spectrum (lower panel).
 The ions at m/z 114.0, 136.0 and 219.0 show peak ratios of 1.00:0.46:0.19, respectively.
 (B) SIM chromatogram of authentic MF eluting 9.09 min.
 Peaks eluting after 10 min are due to plasticisers.
 The base line jump at 10 min is due to a change in SIM ions from m/z 114.0, 136.6 and 219.0 to ions at m/z 191.0, 235.0 and 278.0 for the detection of methoprene (not shown).
 The ions at m/z 114.0, 136.0 and 219.0 have peak ratios of 1.00:0.34:0.17, respectively (lower panel).
-(C) Structures of MF and the monitored SIM ions.DOI: http://dx.doi.org/10.7554/eLife.17126.015
+(C) Structures of MF and the monitored SIM ions.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig3-figsupp2-v1.jpg)

 **Figure 3—figure supplement 2.:** Significant decrease of MF levels between premature and mature heads; the boxplot shows the quantified amounts of MF normalised per head.
 Heads of premature animals contain on average ~ 34.6 ± 8.0 (S.E.M) pg MF per head, whereas heads from mature animals contain ~15.4 ± 2.5 pg MF per head, thus roughly 46% of the amount found in heads of premature animals.
 The amounts are corrected for a MF recovery rate of 85%.
 The box shows the first and third quartile, the median (solid line), and the mean (dashed line).
 The whiskers denote the 10th and 90th percentile.
 Significance was tested with a one-sided t-test, *p<0.05. n: number of biological replicates.
-Raw data provided in Figure 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.016
+Raw data provided in Figure 3—source data 1.

 ![Figure 3—figure supplement 3.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig3-figsupp3-v1.jpg)

 **Figure 3—figure supplement 3.:** The head of earthworms contain on average ~ 5.3 ± 1.9 (S.E.M) pg MF per head.
 The data range is between ~2.1 and ~9.8 pg MF per head.
 The amounts are corrected for a MF recovery rate of 85%.
 The box shows the first and third quartile, the median (solid line), and the mean (dashed line).
 The whiskers denote the data range. n: number of biological replicates.
-Raw data provided in Figure 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.017
+Raw data provided in Figure 3—source data 1.

 ![Figure 3—figure supplement 4.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig3-figsupp4-v1.jpg)

-**Figure 3—figure supplement 4.:** met.The figure shows the same data as Figure 3C, but with the results for the individual reference genes plotted separately.
+**Figure 3—figure supplement 4.:** The figure shows the same data as Figure 3C, but with the results for the individual reference genes plotted separately.
 The observed relative expression of met in eleocytes is independent of the reference gene used for normalisation (sams or cim6pr), (A) With sams used for normalisation, the expression levels of met in eleocytes from mature animals are ~30% lower than in the eleocytes from premature animals.
 (B) With cim6pr used for normalisation, the expression levels of met in eleocytes from mature animals are ~45% lower than in the eleocytes from premature animals.
 Boxes show the first and third quartile, the median (solid line), mean (dashed line) and the whiskers denote the 10th and 90th percentile.
 Statistical tests as in Figure 3C. ***p<0.001, ****p<0.0001.
-Raw data provided in Figure 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.018
+Raw data provided in Figure 3—source data 1.

 In summary, the results of our bioassay and purification scheme demonstrate that the brain hormone-activity present in the heads of P. dumerilii is not a peptide.
 Instead, we clearly identify MF as the major molecule in Platynereis heads that is able to suppress transcription of vtg in coelomocyte cultures, when added at physiological concentrations.
 Furthermore, MF concentration drops in the transition from the premature animal to a mature stage, in agreement with classical predictions on the regulation of nereidin.

-## Platynereis eleocytes possess an orthologue of validated arthropod sesquiterpenoid hormone receptors
+### Platynereis eleocytes possess an orthologue of validated arthropod sesquiterpenoid hormone receptors

 The occurrence of MF in the annelid Platynereis is counterintuitive, because sesquiterpenoid hormones have commonly been proposed to be restricted to arthropods, possibly as a secondary consequence of the reduction of a parallel biosynthetic pathway leading to the formation of sterols in this animal group (Bellés et al., 2005; Jindra et al., 2015).
 To determine whether the Platynereis MF system originated independently, or relies on common descent with arthropod sesquiterpenoid signalling systems, we investigated if Platynereis also possesses an orthologue of arthropod sesquiterpenoid receptors.
 Based on genetic screens in Drosophila, and subsequent biochemical and bioinformatics studies, homologues of the bHLH-PAS-domain-containing transcription factor Methoprene-tolerant (Met) have been identified as functional arthropod sesquiterpenoid receptors (Miyakawa et al., 2013; Jindra et al., 2015).